Codeinwp/hyve-lite/readme.txt

 By upgrading to [Hyve Pro](https://themeisle.com/plugins/hyve/?utm_source=plugin-readme&utm_medium=hyvelite&utm_campaign=profeatures), you unlock enhanced capabilities that enrich your chatbot's performance:

 - **Custom Data**: Add custom information to your chatbot’s knowledge base for data that may not be suitable for public display on your website.
+- **Website & Sitemap Crawling**: Use Website URLs and Sitemaps to add data to your knowledge base from external sources.
 - **FAQ Insights**: Review frequently asked but unanswered questions to improve your bot's knowledge base.
 - **Chat History**: Access full chat history to analyze and enhance user interactions.
 - **Suggested Questions**: Encourage engagement with predefined starter questions.